devbret/online-opsec/README.md

 Now that we have overviewed a number of threat models, let's take a look at the tools and technologies accesible to the average person for remaining safe, private and informed while Online.

 ## Tools
 The tools organized below are useful for remaining secure while Online.
-Special attention has been given to the overall usefulness of each tool for the average person.
+Special attention has been given to the overall usefulness of each utlity for the average person.
 In other words, most of the resources listed below are picked for their simplicity and effectiveness.

 ### Android Device Apps
 * **[Bouncer](https://play.google.com/store/apps/details?id=com.samruston.permission)** - "*...gives you the ability to grant permissions temporarily.
 Want to tag a location or take a photo, but don't want that app to be able to use the camera or get your location whenever it wants?
 Bouncer gives you exactly that.*"